Occupational Therapist Assistant Courses

 This course is designed to foster a beginning exposure to individuals experiencing a variety of physical or mental disabilities, including caregivers of individuals with disabilities, through community experiences.
-Through theses experieiences, students will develop skills in observation, analysis, interview assessment and data collection, and relational skills.
+Through these experiences, students will develop skills in observation, analysis, interview assessment and data collection, and relational skills.
 Students will complete writing assignments with an emphasis on their observations, analysis and performance of human occupation across the lifespan, with an emphasis on contextual factors impacting occupational performance.
-Through the written assignments, students will learn the systle of professional writing required for OTAs.
+Through the written assignments, students will learn the system of professional writing required for OTAs.
 Professional and therapeutic relationships will be emphasized throughout the course.

-In this course, students use and apply their knowledge of anatomy and physiology to study muscle groups and their function relative to performing various activities.
-Analysis of functional movement patterns required to work, self-care, play, and leisure activities is emphasized.
-Priniciples and techniques of manual muscle testing and range of motion are practiced, specifically as they relate to the impact on daily activities.
-Principles of energy conservation, joint protection and work simplication are presented.
-Prevention, health maintenance and safety procedures relevant to functional activities are reviewed.
+In this course, students use and apply their knowledge of anatomy and physiology to study muscle groups and their functions relative to performing various activities.
+Analysis of functional movement patterns required to work, self-care, play, and leisure activities are emphasized.
+Principles and techniques of manual muscle testing and range of motion are practiced, specifically as they relate to the impact on daily activities.
+Principles of energy conservation, joint protection, and work simplification are presented.
+Prevention, health maintenance, and safety procedures relevant to functional activities are reviewed.

 This course is designed to foster practical professional skills in critical thinking, using literature to make evidence based practice decisions and recommendations, and using theory to guide practice, all through the completion of a professional portfolio.

 Site visits and Level I fieldwork opportunities will enable students to participate in and apply occupational therapy assessment and intervention principles to a wide range of community settings including vocational, vocational rehabilitation, home health, and emerging community practice areas.
-Emphasis will be on comunity settings in the students' state and geographic region.
-The course also provides a broad exposure to the social, political,legislative, economic and cultural factors that influence service delivery.
+Emphasis will be on community settings in the students' state and geographic region.
+The course also provides broad exposure to the social, political, legislative, economic, and cultural factors that influence service delivery.

 This course focuses on the OTA role in managing and directing occupational therapy services.
-It covers ethical provision of services, departmental operations, program development, supervisory requirements, personnel development and supervision, professional team building, quality assurance, compliance with regulations, reimbursement, and national and state credentialing requirements.
+It covers the ethical provision of services, departmental operations, program development, supervisory requirements, personnel development and supervision, professional team building, quality assurance, compliance with regulations, reimbursement, and national and state credentialing requirements.
 Techniques for developing a resume and job interview skills are practiced.
-The importance and responsibility for on-going OTA professional development, ethical practice, contributing to research and evidence based practice, attention to emerging practice issues and areas, and international perspectives are explored.
+The importance and responsibility for ongoing OTA professional development, ethical practice, contributing to research and evidence-based practice, attention to emerging practice issues and areas, and international perspectives are explored.

 Full-time clinical fieldwork experience in mental health, physical disabilities, geriatric, pediatric and/or community based practice working under the supervision of an OTR and/or COTA.
 Focus is on achieving entry-level competence in planning and implementing interventions.